 Mei San Tang, MD (CP)

 Mei San Tang was born and raised in Kuala Lumpur, the capital city of Malaysia.
 She attended medical school at the Malaysian campus of Monash University and graduated with first-class honor.
 She then joined the laboratory of Dr. P’ng Loke at the New York University School of Medicine as a postdoctoral fellow, during which she did basic immunology research with a primary focus on macrophage activation.
-Mei San is a CP resident.
+Mei San is a CP resident and also serves as CP Chief Resident 2020-2021.
+She is interested in the areas of transfusion medicine, histocompatibility testing and informatics, and will be pursuing a Transfusion Medicine fellowship at Stanford University after residency.
 Outside of work, she likes to read, travel and hike.

 Heba Abdelal was born and raised in the historical city of Cairo, Egypt.
 She grew up playing basketball, reading novels and coloring.
 She attended Ain shams university school of medicine in Cairo where she obtained her MD and Masters’ degree in anatomic pathology.
 She worked for the Egyptian forensic medicine authority as an anatomic pathology registrar before she moved to St. Louis city to start her combined AP/CP residency at the Washington University School of Medicine.
 Heba’s areas of interest include pediatric, gynecologic and breast pathology.
 She is deeply involved in charity and community development activities.
 She is a co-founder of the medical students in action group in her medical school, she is a past president of Rotaract club of Horus Heliopolis, a facilitator in supporting child rights through education, art, and media (SCREAM) project by the international labor organization.
 Heba represented Egypt in two youth leadership awards (RYLA) in Lebanon and Washington DC, she also served as clinical skills mentor at the Egyptian Association for American Medical Training.
 Heba enjoys jogging, yoga, kayaking and reading novels.